EduardoSP6/eduardosp6/README.md

 Today my goal is to help companies through technologies, developing software that impact and transform any company, converting to digital.

-Nowadays I'm a Full Stack and Android developer at [Road System](https://roadsystem.com.br).
+Nowadays I'm a PHP Backend Developer Senior at [Select Afiliados](https://selectafiliados.com.br).

 ### Skills